Hydrocolloid blister bandages, like Compeed, are great. Here's why BlisterPod introduced their own brand.

 You know when to change your hydrocolloid blister plaster when the white gel reaches an edge of the plaster.
 At this point, the healing fluid leaks out and infection-causing germs can get in, which you don’t want.
 Depending on how weepy your blister is, this could take a day or it could take a week.
 It’s absolutely fine to leave the same plaster on for a whole week.
 In fact, several days is advisable – as long as it’s not too weepy and the edges haven’t loosened.
 With the new precut fixation tapes, You'll still be able to see the white gel bubble approaching the edge of the plaster.

 Benefits of BlisterPod Hydrocolloid Blister Bandages

-Now in 2021, our focus is to eliminate the worst problem that can happen when people use hydrocolloids bandages on foot blisters.
-That problem is called hydrocolloid roll-back and it often happens during vigorous or extended periods of exercise.
+And BlisterPod is the ONLY brand that provides cut-to-size fixation tape within their product.
+This increases the plaster's longevity.
+And it eliminates the worst problem that can happen, hydrocolloid roll-back.
+Rollback often happens during vigorous or extended periods of exercise.
 It’s when an edge of the plaster loosens ever-so slightly and rolls back.
 The adhesive of the plaster catches your sock and melds with it.
 The hydrocolloid becomes one with the socks and it's so difficult to separate the two.
 I'll let you watch the video below to see what can happen as a result (it's not good!).

 Any hydrocolloid blister bandage can catch on footwear and stick to socks, even after applying it as best you can.
-So it's advisable to secure the edges of hydrocolloid plasters with a thin flexible tape like Fixomull Stretch.
+So it's advisable to secure the edges of hydrocolloid plasters with a thin water-resitant tape like Fixomull Stretch.
 This will ensure a long-lasting seal even in the most extreme endurance athletic situations and challenging environmental conditions.
-The problem is, hardly anyone does!

 A Challenging Environment